Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 31.01.15  Removed modification "disabled unknown object message of CKeditor" which is not needed after new category dialog.
+Version: 1.5.6_0 [B551+31.01.2015].

 - 24.01.15  Created new branch "CKeditor_v4_HtmlComments": fix for html comment -tags when commented block contains incomplete html code, catch exceptions in _getNodeFromHtml; fix for location of image file when defining original size of image; disabled unknown object message of CKeditor; fix for spaces in external link.
 Version: 1.5.6_0 [B551+24.01.2015].

 - 24.01.15  Merged branch "CKeditor_v4_Category" to "CKeditor_v4" (=new dialog for category definitions).
 Version: 1.5.6_0 [B551+23.01.2015].